zeroc-ice/ice/js/BuildInstructions.md

 ## Running the JavaScript Tests

 Python is required to run the test suite with Node.js.
+Additionally, the Glacier2 tests require the Python module `passlib`, which you can install with the command:

+    $ pip install passlib

 To start the tests simply run:

     > npm run gulp:test:run-with-node